Pipeline (software): Pipelines in GUIs

-Graphical environments such as RISC OS and ROX Desktop also make use of pipelines.
+Graphical environments such as RISC OS and ROX Desktop also use pipelines.
 Rather than providing a save dialog box containing a file manager to let the user specify where a program should write data, RISC OS and ROX provide a save dialog box containing an icon (and a field to specify the name).
 The destination is specified by dragging and dropping the icon.
 The user can drop the icon anywhere an already-saved file could be dropped, including onto icons of other programs.
-If the icon is dropped onto a program's icon, it's loaded and the contents that would otherwise have been saved are passed in on the new program's standard input stream.
+If the icon is dropped onto a program's icon, it is loaded and the contents that would otherwise have been saved are passed in on the new program's standard input stream.

 For instance, a user browsing the world-wide web might come across a .gz compressed image which they want to edit and re-upload.
 Using GUI pipelines, they could drag the link to their de-archiving program, drag the icon representing the extracted contents to their image editor, edit it, open the save as dialog, and drag its icon to their uploading software.

-Conceptually, this method could be used with a conventional save dialog box, but this would require the user's programs to have an obvious and easily accessible location in the filesystem that can be navigated to.
-In practice, this is often not the case, so GUI pipelines are rare.
+Conceptually, this method could be used with a conventional save dialog box, but this would require the user's programs to have an obvious and easily accessible location in the filesystem.
+As this is often not the case, GUI pipelines are rare.

 Other considerations

 The name "pipeline" comes from a rough analogy with physical plumbing in that a pipeline usually allows information to flow in only one direction, like water often flows in a pipe.

-Pipes and filters can be viewed as a form of functional programming, using byte streams as data objects; more specifically, they can be seen as a particular form of monad for I/O.
+Pipes and filters can be viewed as a form of functional programming, using byte streams as data objects.
+More specifically, they can be seen as a particular form of monad for I/O.

 The concept of pipeline is also central to the Cocoon web development framework or to any XProc (the W3C Standards) implementations, where it allows a source stream to be modified before eventual display.

 This pattern encourages the use of text streams as the input and output of programs.
 This reliance on text has to be accounted when creating graphic shells to text programs.